 Beware The Declining Minimum Payment

 Of course, it isn’t kindness at all.
 It’s math.
-Your monthly payment is based on a percentage of your balance, usually between two and four percent.
-If your balance is going down a little each month, then your required payment will go down a little each month, too.
+Your monthly payment is based on a percentage of your balance.
+If your balance is going down a little each month, then your required minimum payment will go down a little each month, too.